 - keeping cuts and surgical incisions clean and changing dressings often

-Do not wear tampons if you have a personal history of toxic shock syndrome.
-This disease can recur.
+Don’t wear tampons if you have a personal history of TSS.
+This condition can recur.